 Our fulfilment to the public are the following:

-- Maintain and promote democracy and human rights
+- Maintain democracy and human rights

-Educate the Youth, Nurture Democracy
+Educate Youth, Nurture Democracy

 The Spread of Ideas and Literature

-To promote democratic and democratic beliefs, both the Youth and Civil Rights Committee began in 1987 to jointly consider activities of a related nature during the International Human Rights Day on December 10 each year and later evolved into “Human Rights Month”.
-A series of activities, through lectures, exhibitions, series of articles, book publications, evening parties, etc. were given to stimulate the public’s attention to democratic financial issues and to actively defend the ranks of democracy.
+To promote democratic beliefs, both the KLSCAH Youth Division and Civil Rights Committee began in 1987 to jointly host activities during International Human Rights Day (later known as Human Rights Month) on December 10 each year.
+A series of activities, through lectures, exhibitions, series of articles, book publications, evening parties etc. were given to stimulate the public’s attention to democratic issues, as well as actively protect the ranks of human rights defenders.

 Reaching Out and Cooperation